tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/快速入门/接入域名_intl_en.md

 > When the distribution is completed, CDN will allocate a corresponding CNAME address to you, which needs to be configured before taking effect.
 For detailed directions, please see [CNAME Configuration](https://intl.cloud.tencent.com/document/product/228/3121).

-<span ID =""m1""></span>
+<span ID ="m1"></span>
 ## Domain Name Ownership Verification
 If the domain name is a wildcard one or has been connected to by another user, you need to verify ownership before accessing or retrieving it.
 DNS verification is used.
 The verification steps are as follows:

 1. Click **Verification Method** to get the resolution record information to be added for DNS verification.
 Do not close this page before verification is completed.
-2. At your DNS service provider, add a TXT record and enter `_cdnauth` as its host record and the record value randomly generated on the ""Verification Method"" page as its record value.
+2. At your DNS service provider, add a TXT record and enter `_cdnauth` as its host record and the record value randomly generated on the "Verification Method" page as its record value.
 3. Wait for TXT resolution to take effect and click **Verify**.
-If ""Verification failed"" is displayed, wait for the DNS record to take effect before trying again and check whether the TXT record has been entered correctly.
+If "Verification failed" is displayed, wait for the DNS record to take effect before trying again and check whether the TXT record has been entered correctly.